HomoArd/compressor-station-stability-analysis/README.md

 # Compressor Station Operational Stability Analysis

 ## Project Overview

-This project analyzes compressor station telemetry and operational events to identify potentially unstable operating modes.
+This project analyzes compressor station telemetry and operational events to identify high-risk station-mode combinations and assess operational stability.

-The analysis combines SQL-based data modeling, multi-table aggregation, rule-based risk scoring, and event profiling.
+The analysis combines SQL-based data modeling, multi-stage aggregation, rule-based risk scoring, event profiling, and a final pandas-based validation with basic visual analysis.

-The goal is to detect station-mode combinations associated with higher operational load, increased variability, and a more intensive event profile.
+The main goal of the project is to detect operating conditions associated with higher load, increased telemetry variability, and more intensive event activity.

+---

-## Project Goals
+## Business Goal

-- analyze compressor station telemetry across multiple operating modes
+Compressor stations operate under different modes and load conditions.
+Some station-mode combinations may be less stable and may require additional monitoring.

+This project aims to:
-- compare stations and modes by pressure, flow, temperature, and vibration
+- compare stations and operating modes using telemetry metrics
-- calculate stability metrics such as ranges and standard deviations
-- build a rule-based risk scoring model
+- measure variability and instability across key parameters
+- identify high-risk station-mode combinations
-- integrate operational events into the final analytical mart
+- include event activity in the final analytical view
-- rank station-mode combinations by risk and vibration intensity
+- rank the most problematic operating scenarios

+---

 ## Dataset Structure

-The project uses three relational tables:
+The project uses three relational tables.

 ### 1. `stations`
-Station reference table:
+Reference information about compressor stations:
 - `station_id`
 - `station_name`
 - `region`